Madelyne Pryor

-Madelyne Jennifer Pryor is a character appearing in American comic books published by Marvel Comics.
+Madelyne Jennifer Pryor is a supervillain appearing in American comic books published by Marvel Comics.
 Created by writer Chris Claremont and artist Paul Smith, the character first appeared in Uncanny X-Men #168 (April 1983).
-Madelyne Pryor is primarily featured off-and-on as an antagonist of the X-Men.
+Primarily a featured character of the X-Men, Madelyne Pryor is a clone of Jean Grey, the ex-love-interest and first wife of Cyclops, and the mother of Cable.
+She was a long-standing member of the X-Men supporting cast until a series of traumas eventually led to her being manipulated into being an antagonist.

-Originally the love interest and first wife of X-Men leader Cyclops (Scott Summers), she became a long-standing member of the X-Men supporting cast, until a series of traumas—being abandoned by her husband, losing her infant son, and discovering that she was a clone of Jean Grey—eventually led to her being manipulated into being a supervillain.
-She is the mother of Cable.
+Jennifer Hale voices Madelyne Pryor in X-Men '97, a sequel series to X-Men: The Animated Series.